List of television stations in Hong Kong: Defunct channels

+85: TVB J5; A high definition channel focusing on financial news and documentaries.; 22 February 2016; 15 August 2017, 6:00 am; Stopped showing variety shows and drama since 8 May 2017 and replace by TVB Finance Channel.

 Additional channels

 Operative services

 Hong Kong uses the same Digital Terrestrial Multimedia Broadcast (DMB-T/H) standard as Macau and Guangdong and, because of signal overspill, viewers in Hong Kong can receive and watch all free to air channels from these areas without much difficulty.